MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 .. math ::
   (k_x m x + k_y n y).

-The Fourier surface algorithm implemented in MembraneCurvature follows the standard Fourier descriptor and Fourier surface-model approaches for geometric shape modeling in [CAG2009]_ [JMG1988]_.
+The Fourier method in MembraneCurvature is conceptually related to Fourier surface modeling [CAG2009]_ and molecular Fourier shape descriptors [JMG1988]_, but it is not a direct implementation of either paper.
+The least-squares height-field fit used in MembraneCurvature is tailored to the AtomGroup of reference given their cordinates.

 ..
-[CAG2009] Rhouma et al., *Fourier method for large scale surface modeling and registration*, Computers & Graphics (2009), doi: `10.1016/j.cag.2009.03.002`_.
+[CAG2009] Shen et al., *Fourier method for large-scale surface modeling and registration*, Computers & Graphics (2009), doi: `10.1016/j.cag.2009.03.002`_.

 ..
-[JMG1988] *Description of molecular surface shape using Fourier descriptors*, Journal of Molecular Graphics (1988), doi: `10.1016/0263-7855(88)85008-2`_.
+[JMG1988] Leicester et al., *Description of molecular surface shape using Fourier descriptors*, Journal of Molecular Graphics (1988), doi: `10.1016/0263-7855(88)85008-2`_.

 The full Fourier surface workflow comprises six steps, where the first four steps build and